rifqiharrys/sdb_gui/README.md

 ![workflow](workflow_sdb_gui.png "Workflow")

+Inside SDB GUI Processing, the software first check if data inputs, which are raster data and depth samples have the same Coordinate Reference System (CRS).
+If they don't match with each other, the depth samples' CRS will reprojected into raster input reference system.
+And then, SDB GUI extracting each depth point samples coordinates and their respective raster value from raster input.

+The next process is depth limit filtering.
+The depth limitation process is based on depth points as seamless land and water height points, so the software will automatically multiply all the depth sample points by `-1` if most of the depth sample values are positives.
+However, this could be turned off from `Processing Options` so the software will process the data as it is, but remember to adjust the depth limit to the original values.

+When the depth samples is filtered, then it is separated into features and result so the machine learning library Scikit Learn know which are input variables and its corresponding results.
+And to test the resulting data, both features and result are splitted into train data and test data.
+The train data then used to train the selected model to fit the known results.

 ## Methods
 In order to make depth prediction, there are four methods available.
 All of which are Machine Learning methods that is available on [Scikit Learn](https://scikit-learn.org) web page.
 The methods are [K-Nearest Neighbors](https://scikit-learn.org/stable/modules/generated/sklearn.neighbors.KNeighborsRegressor.html#sklearn.neighbors.KNeighborsRegressor "KNN Regressor"), [Multiple Linear Regression](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html#sklearn.linear_model.LinearRegression "MLR Regression"), [Random Forest](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html#sklearn.ensemble.RandomForestRegressor "RF Regressor") and [Support Vector Machines](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVR.html#sklearn.svm.SVR "SVM Regressor").
 All of which are using [Scikit Learn](https://scikit-learn.org) module.
 ### K-Nearest Neighbors